Las Vegas Apartments Guide & Renter Tips for 2025

 Amenities

-Make an amenities wishlist and rate them according to their importance.
+Make an amenities wish list and rate them according to their importance.
 For example, covered parking may not be that important if you live near work or public transportation.
-You may also decide you can forgo a modern apartment gym if there's a large pool with plenty of room to swim on the weekend.
+You may also decide to forgo a modern apartment gym if there's a large pool with plenty of room to swim on the weekend.

 Las Vegas Location/Neighborhood